-"Maths is a global language and has been useful to all my school subjects, as well as in general life"

-Yasmin

-"Maths is a thought provoking subject, and is used every day subconsciously"

-Lauren

 Maths is a linear course, which means that you have to do all the exams at the end of Year 11.
 There is no controlled assessment, just three exam papers in June of Year 11.
 One paper is non-calculator.
 The papers will all be 1 hour 30 minutes long, regardless of the tier of entry.
 During the two years you will do regular assessments so that you can see how you are progressing towards your target grade.
+WHICH subjects should I have an aptitude in?
 Maths has links to many other subjects.
 The most obvious of these are the sciences, especially physics, but many others such as geography, business, computer science and music can also contain elements of it.
+WHERE could this subject take me in the future?
 In sixth form study you can take an A level in maths, or further maths (if you really enjoy the subject) and then study it at university.
 If you take science or geography A levels, then maths will support your learning in these subjects.
 Many universities like to see that you have studied maths as it indicates a logical mind.
+WHO do I need to speak to for more information?
 Talk to any maths teacher or see Mrs Tearle, Head of Mathematics.

-Modern Foreign Language - French
+"Maths is a core subject which is valued very highly by employers, and it applies to lots of other subjects."
+Hannah "Employers/ apprenticeships/ universities often look at how you did in maths."
+Jana "Maths helps with other subjects.
+It's a prestigious qualification which will help you to get a good job and degree."
+Aneesh Modern Foreign Language - French WHAT is this subject about?

-Over the two years you will learn how to speak French more confidently by studying three themes:

-- identity and culture

-- local, national, international and global areas of interest

-- current and future study and employment

-You will build on what you have learnt already and develop your skills further in listening, translating, reading and writing as well as speaking.
+Over the two years you will learn how to speak French more confidently by studying three themes: - identity and culture - local, national, international and global areas of interest - current and future study and employment You will build on what you have learnt already and develop your skills further in listening, translating, reading and writing as well as speaking.
 You will also learn more about the culture and traditions in French speaking countries.
+WHY should I choose this subject?

 French was recently voted the most useful language by businesses in the UK (CBI Skills Survey 2017).
 The ability to speak the language will allow you to communicate with other nationalities across Europe and the French speaking world.
 The French language will also give you the key to a rich cultural heritage - literature, films, music and art.
+WHEN and HOW am I assessed?